featurist/create-hyperdom-app/README.md

 #### `yarn dev`

 Starts the server on `http://localhost:5000`.
-Also it is going to:
+This is going to:

 - watch and recompile frontend assets on browser code changes
 - reload browser on frontend assets change